tramitit/guides/en/france/health_insurance_card_application.md

 ---
-title: "Health insurance card application"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["France"]
+categories:
-meta_title: ""
+- France
+date: '2024-06-07'
-description: "Guide on how to apply for a Health insurance card in France, Ireland, and Poland"
+description: Learn how to get a Carte Vitale, EHIC or EU Health Insurance card.
+Understand procedures, required documents, and provider information for France, Ireland, and Poland.
 draft: false
+meta_title: Guide to Obtaining Health Insurance Cards in France, Ireland, Poland
+title: Guide to Obtaining Health Insurance Cards in France, Ireland, Poland
-translationKey: "france-health_insurance_card_application"
+translationKey: france-health_insurance_card_application
 ---

 ## Description
 ### What is it?